 Most of the ECL losses relate to Stage 3 assets which are at different stages of resolution or foreclosure.
 The Bank uses various scenarios and weights to calculate the modelled ECL losses for such assets.
 All scenarios and weights, which are bespoke to each asset, are reviewed on a regular basis and involve estimates including collateral valuation, restructuring and foreclosure amongst others.
-The following table shows the sensitivity analysis for Stage 3 assets based on different scenarios as at 31 December 2023:
+The table showing the sensitivity analysis for Stage 3 assets based on different scenarios as at 31 December 2024 is detailed in note 1 significant accounting policies, modelled ECL provision above.